As a first-time car buyer with no credit or bad credit,* you might feel up against it.

 When you’re in one of these situations, there are a number of steps that may be taken to make the whole process easier.

 - Look for inaccuracies and errors in your credit reports that might affect access to credit.
-Even if you think you have no credit history, it’s worth checking.
-The Consumer Financial Protection Bureau (CFPB) gives details of how to request your reports from the major credit bureaus here.
+Even if you think you have no credit history, it’s worth checking what may be there.
+You can request a free copy of your credit report every 12 months at AnnualCreditReport.com.

-- Adding an auto loan cosigner to your application might boost your chances of approval and, if approved, improve your loan terms.
+- Adding a co-applicant or cosignerto your application may boost your chances of approval and, if approved, improve your loan terms.

 - Think about applying with different auto lenders.
-Once approved, compare the terms offered.
-You might want to apply for a preapproved auto loan with a lender like RoadLoans that enables approved applicants to know their loan terms before they visit the dealership.
+If approved, compare the terms offered.
+You may want to apply for a preapproved auto loan with a lender like RoadLoans, that enables its customers to know the terms of their loan before visiting the dealership.

 Buying a car for the first time with no credit history or poor credit is not ideal but, with preparation, you may save yourself some valuable time and money.

-All credit types can apply and, if approved, there’s no obligation to activate the loan.
+All credit types can apply and, if approved, you’ll receive multiple offers customized to your needs.

 Apply for a car loan with RoadLoans.